-Mr. K N Padmanabhan, Chairman of NRC attended the Annual General Meeting.
+Mr. K N Padmanabhan, Chairman of NRC could not attend the Annual General Meeting due to his extensive travelling.

-The details of remuneration paid to the Directors of the Company during the financial year 2023-24 are given below:
+The details of remuneration paid to the Directors of the Company during the financial year 2024-25 are given below:

 (Amount in Rs.
 Lacs)